codingshot/pumpdotfun-eth/src/README.md

 ### **1. Bonding Curve**
 - Implements a quadratic bonding curve for dynamic token pricing.
+- **Token Sale Launch**: Tokens are initially sold directly through the bonding curve, allowing users to purchase tokens as soon as the curve is deployed.
+- **Liquidity Addition**: Once a target amount of tokens or ETH is reached, liquidity is automatically added to a DEX like Uniswap, enabling trading on the open market.
 - Token prices increase with supply growth, incentivizing early participation.
 - Token sell rewards decrease with supply reduction, discouraging mass sell-offs.